Burhan Sönmez: Biography

-He lives between Cambridge and Istanbul.
+Sönmez lives between Cambridge and Istanbul.

-Literary Career
+Literary career

 North (Kuzey)

 Burhan Sönmez's first novel, North, is the story of a young man whose father leaves when the protagonist is two years old, and returns twenty years later as a corpse.
 In trying to solve the mystery of his father's death, our hero embarks on a journey to the North in search of his father's identity, which at times becomes his own.
 Eastern folk tales and legends have been woven into the story, which questions and reflects the nature of identity, reality and existence.

 North could be described as a philosophical fairy tale.
 It tells the myths and legends of the East in a realistic fashion, and is based around philosophical debates on existence and love that have a central importance in solving the mystery.

 Sins and Innocents (Masumlar)

-His second novel, Sins and Innocents, published in 2011 and received the Sedat Simavi Literature Prize that is a prominent literature award in Turkey.
-It tells a story of two people whose paths come across on a foreign land.
+The second novel by Sönmez, Sins and Innocents, was published in 2011 and received the Sedat Simavi Literature Prize, a prominent literature award in Turkey.
+The novel tells a story of two people whose paths come across on a foreign land.
 A woman carries a "book" and believes in poetry.
 A man, suffering from insomnia, struggles to survive through graves.
 Each of them has got a secret and a sin.
 On the day they meet the woman reads his fortune in the "book" and he sings the songs of desert.
-Sins and Innocents tells the story of two people whose lives have been running through Haymana Plain, Tehran and Cambridge ...
+Sins and Innocents tells the story of two people whose lives have been running through Haymana Plain, Tehran and Cambridge.

 Istanbul Istanbul

-His third novel, Istanbul Istanbul, was published in 2015.
-It is the story of four prisoners in the underground cells in Istanbul.
+Sönmez's third novel, Istanbul Istanbul, was published in 2015 and is the story of four prisoners in the underground cells in Istanbul.
 When they are not being subjected to torture, the four tell one another stories about Istanbul to pass the time.
 The underground narrative gradually turns into the narrative of the above ground.
 Initially centered around persons, the novel comes to focus on the city of Istanbul.
 There is as much suffering or hope in the Istanbul above ground as there is in the cells underground.

-Like the tales in The Decameron, the novel has ten chapters.
+Like the tales in The Decameron, the novel has 10 chapters.
 Each chapter is narrated by one of the occupants of the cell.
-“Istanbul was a city of a million cells and every cell was an Istanbul unto itself.”
+"Istanbul was a city of a million cells and every cell was an Istanbul unto itself.”
 In every piece, person and event, the novel evokes Istanbul as a city in its entirety.
 It is a novel that appears political but is in reality about love.
 It appears to focus on the stories of individuals but is in reality about the city of Istanbul.
 Rather than being about capital production, the focus is on the city's spatial and spiritual reproduction.
 In modes of thought suggested by Althusser and Manuel Castells, the city of Istanbul is the site of reproduction for pain, misery, melancholy and hope.
 There are two Istanbuls, one below ground and one above.
 Yet in reality both are one and the same.